FAQ

 Adding to these benefits, EF SET is currently the only free certifying English test that accurately measures all skill levels, beginner to proficient, in alignment with the internationally recognized standard, the Common European Framework of Reference (CEFR).
 Other standardized English tests are able to assess some proficiency levels, but not the entire CEFR scale.

-If you want a detailed profile of your English language proficiency, you should take a full length exam.
-In 15 minutes, the quiz gives you a rough idea of your English proficiency but it's mostly just for fun.
-The full length EF SET exams align to the CEFR levels from Beginner (A1) to Proficient (C2) and you'll receive an official English certificate which you can easily share with your school or employer.
+If you want to accurately measure your English language proficiency and obtain a certificate, you should take a full length exam.
+The practice test gives you a rough estimate of your English proficiency but it's mostly just to prepare for a full length EF SET.
+EF SET exams align to the CEFR levels from Beginner (A1) to Proficient (C2) and you'll receive an official English certificate which you can easily share with your school or employer.

 EF SET Score